Why I'm Breaking Up With Johnny Depp

 I was thoroughly enjoying Fantastic Beasts before you showed up.
 Sure, it's no Harry Potter, but that's not a bad thing.
 Eddie Redmayne is magical, Katherine Waterston is a gem, Alison Sudol is delightful — and oh, Dan Fogler, where have you been all my life?
 The film stands on its own, but doles out enough Easter eggs to keep Potter fans enthralled.

-But when I realised that you, Johnny Depp, would be playing Grindelwald — the pre-Voldemort dark wizard who also happens to be Dumbledore's first love — it all came crashing down.
+But when I realized that you, Johnny Depp, would be playing Grindelwald — the pre-Voldemort dark wizard who also happens to be Dumbledore's first love — it all came crashing down.

 I don't want you ruining this for me.
 I don't want to witness the love story of Dumbledore and Johnny Depp.
 I don't want FIVE movies of you.
 I don't want you to be relevant again.
 I don't want you to be associated with a franchise that has brought so much comfort to victims of abuse, domestic or otherwise.
 You don't deserve it.